YEAR 3 HOMEWORK

 Spelling

 Each week, we will set some important words to practice spelling.
-They may be a group of related words with a similar spelling rule, a group of words with a similar job, or words with unusual phonemes from the Year 3 & 4 National Curriculum Word List.
+They may be a group of related words with a similar spelling rule, a group of words with a similar job, or words with unusual phonemes from the Year 3 & 4 National Curriculum Tricky Word List.

 Your child can play Spelling Games we have learnt in class, such as Pyramid Write, Rainbow Vowels, and Look Cover Write Check.